brodyking/stella/README.md

 > You will also need a Spotify Premium account to use this app.
 This is due to
 > Spotify's new API restrictions.

-The python dependencies for stella are usually already installed by other packages, but they are listed here aswell:
+The python dependencies for Stella are usually already installed by other packages, but they are listed here aswell:

 - requests